-Grade Level(s): Preschool – Post high school students with significant cognitive disabilities
+Grade Level(s): PreK – Post high school students with moderate to significant cognitive disabilities

 Intended Audience: Special Education Teachers, Speech-Language Pathologists and Teacher Consultants